Elytrium/LimboAPI/README.md

 ## How to

 - Include ``limboapi-api`` to your Maven/Gradle project as compile-only
-- Subscribe to ``LoginLimboRegisterEvent`` to send players to Limbo during login process
+- Subscribe to ``LoginLimboRegisterEvent`` to send players to the Limbo server during login process
-- Use ``LimboFactory`` to send players to Limbo during play process
+- Use ``LimboFactory`` to send players to the Limbo server during play process

 ### Demo